biothings/biothings.api/docs/doc/studio.rst

 Interpreting the manifest coming with the plugin, **BioThings Hub** has automatically created for us:

-* a `dumper` using HTTP protocol, pointing to the remote file on CGI website.
-When downloader (or dumping) the data source, the dumper will automatically check whether the remote file is more recent than the one we may have locally, and decide whether a new version should be downloaded.
+* a `dumper` using HTTP protocol, pointing to the remote file on the CGI website.
+When downloading (or dumping) the data source, the dumper will automatically check whether the remote file is more recent than the one we may have locally, and decide whether a new version should be downloaded.
 * and an `uploader` to which it "attached" the parsing function.
 This uploader will fetch JSON documents